6 Brilliant Intermittent Fasting Muscle Gain Hacks

 How to Gain Muscle on Intermittent Fasting

-Since intermittent fasting helps maintain muscle mass, you can use it specifically to build muscle.
+Since intermittent fasting helps maintain muscle mass, you can use it to build muscle.

 For a good reason, 16/8 Intermittent Fasting is called the Lean Gains Method.
 In bodybuilding, it has been used for decades to build muscle mass without gaining body fat precisely.